-All staff members shall be trained regarding the use of positive behavioral intervention strategies, deescalation techniques, and prevention techniques.
-Such training shall be consistent with nationally recognized training programs on ESI.
+All staff members shall be trained regarding the use of positive behavioral intervention strategies, de-escalation techniques, and prevention techniques.

+Such training shall be consistent with nationally recognized training programs on the use of emergency safety interventions.
 The intensity of the training provided will depend upon the employee's position.
-Administrators, licensed staff members, and other staff deemed most likely to need to restrain a student will be provided more intense training than staff who do not work directly with students in the classroom.
+Administrators, licensed staff members, and other staff deemed most likely to need to restrain a student will be provided more intense training than classified staff who do not work directly with students in the classroom.
 District and building administration shall make the determination of the intensity of training required by each position.

-Each school building shall maintain written or electronic documentation regarding the training that was provided and a list of participants, which shall be made available for inspection by the state board of education upon request.
+Each school building shall maintain documentation regarding the training that was provided and a list of participants.

-Notification and Documentation
+Documentation